MagneticW-WorldBridger/energy-insight-dashboard-kanban/DEPLOYMENT.md

 4. Check that your webhook API key is correctly configured

 For database connection issues, make sure your Neon database allows connections from external sources and that your connection string is correct.

+### OpenAI API Issues

+If you encounter problems with the questionnaire analysis:

+1. Verify your OpenAI API key is correctly set in environment variables
+2. Check the OpenAI API usage limits and billing status
+3. For error details, inspect server logs in the Vercel dashboard
+4. Test your OpenAI API key independently using the `test-openai.js` script